deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13218/index.md

 ![](charts/charts_7_1.png "🔼 Figure 1: Detailed F1 scores of each label for CBT-CD and CBT-FC.")

-> 🔼 The radar chart visualizes the F1 scores achieved by six different LLMs across various labels in CBT-CD and CBT-FC datasets.
+> 🔼 The radar chart visualizes the F1 scores achieved by six different LLMs across various labels for CBT-CD and CBT-FC datasets, showcasing their performance in cognitive model understanding tasks.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Detailed F1 scores of each label for CBT-CD and CBT-FC.